St Augustine's Church, Ramsgate: History

 In 1856, monks were invited by Bishop Thomas Grant of the Archdiocese of Southwark to make a foundation in Ramsgate.
 Dom Wilfrid Alcock, an Englishman who had become a monk in Italy, was sent by the Subiaco Congregation of the Benedictine Order to found the monastery in Ramsgate.
 Initially the community lived in St Edward's (the presbytery next door, built by Pugin), and later moved into the purpose-built monastery across the road, built by Edward Pugin.
 The church was used as the abbey church from 1856 until the monks moved their community to Chilworth, Surrey, in 2011.

 On 1 March 2012, the 200th anniversary of Pugin's birth, Archbishop Peter Smith created St Augustine's as the shrine of St Augustine of England.
 Thus 474 years after the destruction of St Augustine's shrine in Canterbury on the orders of Henry VIII and Thomas Cromwell, the shrine was restored.
 The priests of the Oxford Oratory donated a relic believed to be part of a bone from St Augustine.

 Parts of the site

 Schoolroom

 Built by Pugin, this is the earliest part of the site and was used as the church until the church proper was completed.
 Here Pugin ran a free school for Ramsgate's poor children, and later St Augustine's College used this space.
-With funding from the Heritage Lottery Fund and other donors, this space will become an Education and Visitor Centre in 2017.
+With funding from the Heritage Lottery Fund and other donors, the schoolroom became an Education and Visitor Centre in 2017.

-Sacristy

-This is where the priest gets ready for Mass and other liturgies.

-Upper sacristy

-This room is used for storage and will become part of the Research Centre in 2017.

 Library

 This room was once called the Abbot's Chapel and was the private chapel of the abbot when there was a monastery here.
 It is believed that it was also the first dormitory of St Augustine's College.
-This will become part of the Research Centre in 2017.
+This became part of the Research Centre in 2017.